tumblr/docs/npf-spec.md

 <b>supercali<i>fragilistic</i></b><i>expialidocious</i>
 ```

-#### Inline Format Types: Bold, Italic, Strikethrough
+#### Inline Format Types: Bold, Italic, Strikethrough, Small

-The basic inline formatting types that require no additional information are `bold`, `italic`, and `strikethrough`.
+The basic inline formatting types that require no additional information are `bold`, `italic`, `strikethrough`, and `small`.

 They are used as described above:

 ```JSON
 {